Object Repositories in QTP and Object Repository Manager

-Today’s topic is QTP Object Repositories.
-In the previous articles, we have discussed how QTP identifies and stores objects in a warehouse, the OR.
-We also have seen how the object properties appear in the OR.
-To quickly recap, we will take a look at the OR screen.
-You can launch it from your current test by clicking on the icon
+This tutorial will focus on QTP Object Repositories.
+In our previous articles, we have discussed how QTP identifies and stores objects in a warehouse, the OR.
+We have also seen how the object properties appear in the OR.

 It launches the following Object repository dialog box: